Cellular Nitrogen and Energy Metabolism in ME/CFS

 • Paul Gooley, PhD

-• Distinct lipid and amino acid profiles couldbe seen between ME/CFS and controls in lysed lymphoblasts.
+• Distinct lipid and amino acid profiles can be seen between ME/CFS and controls in lysed lymphoblasts.
+Paper in submission.

 STUDY HYPOTHESIS AND DESCRIPTION